mdmohsanul/Frontend/NextJs/Notes/Layouts/metadata.md

     template: "%s | code mania
     absolute:
 }
-- default -- If in other pages the metadata is not provided then it will add this default title
+- default -- If in other child pages the metadata is not provided then it will add this default title.
 - template -- It is useful when we want default title and some dynamic page title
-- absolute -- It will override
+- absolute -- It will override the title set by the parent route/page.
+So, It is written in child route/page